Michael Cohen’s Lawyer Says Trump Could Have Committed This Impeachable Offense In Revealing Interview

-Michael Cohen’s lawyer Lanny Davis has confirmed that his client’s comments to ABC News’ host George Stephanopoulos earlier this month was essentially a declaration of separation from Trump – the man he once said he will take a bullet for.
+Michael Cohen’s lawyer Lanny Davis has confirmed that his client’s comments to ABC News host George Stephanopoulos earlier this month was essentially a declaration of separation from Trump – the man he once said he will take a bullet for.

 Davis recently said that President Trump may have already committed an impeachable offense by lying.